All Episodes

 We put a man on the moon.

-And he wants us to believe that an engineering problem has prevented a fence from being built.
+We single-handedly feed the world, and he wants us to believe that an engineering problem has prevented a fence from being built.

-When having worked in an entrenched bureaucracy for 31 years, I can tell you that when the top people in a bureaucracy want something to happen, it happens.
+When, having worked in an entrenched bureaucracy for 31 years, I can tell you that when the top people in a bureaucracy want something to happen, it happens.

 And when they don't want it to happen, they will move heaven and earth to see that it doesn't.

-They can't even control the mayor of Los Angeles who won't, or whoever, or not the mayor, but the police chief or whoever down there won't let his officers ask if people are illegal or not.
+So if they want us to believe that they're going to, what they're going to do is legalize 12 million illegal immigrants, criminals, they can't even control the mayor of Los Angeles who won't, or whoever, or not the mayor, but the police chief or whoever down there won't let his officers ask if people are illegal or not.

 Right.